makemeunsee/slack.js/README.md

 slack.js
 ========

 Dynamic graph of the tension of a slackline.
-Using on Chart.js
+Using [Chart.js] (http://www.chartjs.org/).

 License